Section E: 11 Plus Appeals - Miscellaneous

 Selection appeals in January/February have been replaced by selection reviews.
 For some general information about reviews, See B18 .

 Some serious errors were made in 2012/13.
 For example, parents were told that they had to go through a review if they wanted to keep open the option of an independent appeal (which was completely untrue, as we argued at the time).
-The next version of the Headteachers Manual gave the correct position as follows (but there were still instances of primary school heads giving out incorrect information in 2013/14):
+The next version of the Headteachers Manual gave the correct position as follows (but there are still reports of primary school heads giving out incorrect information):

 “Where a parent is unsuccessful in making a case at selection review and they still wish to pursue a place at their preferred grammar school, they have the right to appeal before an Independent Appeal Panel once they have received their school allocation.
 However, in this case the Independent Appeal Panel (IAP) is restricted by the School Admission Appeals Code of Practice to consider only whether the child’s review was carried out in a fair, consistent and objective way.
 Only if there is no evidence that this has been done, can the panel go on to satisfy themselves that there is evidence to demonstrate that the child is of the required academic standard for grammar